Hyperpigmentation: Treatment

 There are a wide range of depigmenting treatments used for hyperpigmentation conditions, and responses to most are variable.

 Most often treatment of hyperpigmentation caused by melanin overproduction (such as melasma, acne scarring, liver spots) includes the use of topical depigmenting agents, which vary in their efficacy and safety, as well as in prescription rules.

 Topical treatments

 Many topical treatments disrupt the synthesis of melanin by inhibiting the enzyme tyrosine hydroxylase.

 Several are prescription only in the US, especially in high doses, such as hydroquinone, azelaic acid, and kojic acid.
 Some are available without prescription, such as niacinamide, -ascorbic acid, retinoids such as tretinoin, or cysteamine hydrochloride.
 Hydroquinone was the most commonly prescribed hyperpigmentation treatment before the long-term safety concerns were raised, and the use of it became more regulated in several countries and discouraged in general by WHO.
 For the US, only 2% is at present sold over-the-counter, and 4% needs prescription.
 In the EU hydroquinone was banned from cosmetic applications.
-According to leading Celebrity Dermatologist Dr. Chytra Anand, active ingredients such as Licorice, Malic acid, Glycolic & Lactic acid, Niacinamide, Vitamin C & Turmeric in a daily skin care routine can also help reduce pigmentation.